-You want to make sure that you find all the data for a visitor identified via an Analytics (Visitor ID) Cookie or ECID.
-Therefore, if you currently use the ECID and previously used the Analytics Cookie, whenever you submit a request using either type of ID, you should include both IDs in the request, or specify the expandIds option.
-When you specify expandIds, Adobe will check for other ECIDs or Analytics Cookies that corresponds to any cookie IDs you provide.
-The request will be automatically expanded to include these newly identified cookie IDs.
+Make sure that you find all the data for a visitor identified via an Analytics (Visitor ID) Cookie or ECID.
+If you currently use the ECID and previously used the Analytics Cookie, whenever you submit a request using either type of ID, you should include both IDs in the request, or specify the

-For a delete request, where ID expansion is not used, if you use a non-cookie ID (any ID other than the ECID or Analytics cookie) to identify hits that should be deleted, and that ID has an ID-DEVICE label, then unique visitor counts in reports will change, because only some instances of the cookie IDs will be anonymized, while others will be left unchanged.
-If you are not specifying ID expansion, then it is recommended that you either use a cookie ID for requests, or use IDs with an ID-PERSON label.
+When ID expansion is not used for a delete request: if you use a non-cookie ID (any ID other than the ECID or Analytics cookie) to identify hits that should be deleted, and that ID has an ID-DEVICE label, then unique visitor counts in reports do change.
+This is because only some instances of the cookie IDs will be anonymized, while others will be left unchanged.
+If you are not specifying ID expansion, then we recommend that you either use a cookie ID for requests, or use IDs with an ID-PERSON label.

-When Adobe performs ID expansion, it can require an additional full data scan, which will increase the time that it takes Adobe to complete the request, often adding a week to the processing time.
+When Adobe performs ID expansion, it can require an additional full data scan.
+This increases the time that it takes Adobe to complete the request, often adding a week to the processing time.

 In addition to the “expandIDs” flag, Analytics supports two other flags that can be passed as part of a Data Privacy request.
 These flags with their default values are:

-Please contact your Account Manager (CSM) to coordinate with our Engineering Architect consulting team to further review & provide level of effort to remove any PII or data issues.
+Please contact your Adobe Account Team to coordinate with our Engineering Architect consulting team to further review and provide level of effort to remove any PII or resolve data issues.